SEL-Columbia/sequencer/README.md

     csv = '/Users/blogle/Downloads/1643/metrics-local.csv'
     shp = '/Users/blogle/Downloads/1643/networks-proposed.shp'

-    # Initialize a NetworkPlan from NetworkPlanner shapefile and csv
+    # Initialize a NetworkPlan from NetworkPlanner shapefile and csv,
+    # also a column to prioritize (defaults to population)

-    mynetworkplan = NetworkPlan(shp, csv)
+    mynetworkplan = NetworkPlan(shp, csv, prioritize='P_dem_ho')

     # Initialize the Sequencer with the NetworkPlan
     mysequencer = DemoSequencer(mynetworkplan)